Meta-Pool/meta-vote-contracts/README.md

 ## Locking and Unlocking process

-To Lock funds into the Meta Vote contract, the user must define an amount in the $META token and a number of days (between 30 and 300 days) to lock the funds.
+To Lock funds into the Meta Vote contract, the user must define an amount in the $mpDAO token and a number of days (between 30 and 300 days) to lock the funds.

 ![Locking and Unlocking process](media/process.png)

 ## Consider:

-- To reclaim the META tokens, you will have to wait the period selected in the locking period.
+- To reclaim the mpDAO tokens, you will have to wait the period selected in the locking period.
 - Implement **NEP264** for cross-contract calls: https://github.com/near/near-sdk-rs/issues/740
 - Release notes for `near-sdk = "4.0.0"`: https://github.com/near/near-sdk-rs/discussions/797